adimosh/IX.Math/Functions.md

 - [Expression Trees (C#)](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/expression-trees/)
 - [How to: Use Expression Trees to Build Dynamic Queries (C#)](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/expression-trees/how-to-use-expression-trees-to-build-dynamic-queries)
 - [Understanding Expression and Expression Trees](https://www.dotnettricks.com/learn/linq/understanding-expression-and-expression-trees)

+## Tolerance pass-through

+`GenerateExpressionInternal` has an overload which takes in a class of type `Tolerance` as a parameter.
+It is intended as a way to use and control pass-through of tolerance, when asked for by the caller.

+Basically, when dealing with a function that can do something with tolerance, the value of the tolerance specified in the calling context of the expression that is currently being interpreted can be used within this method.

+Also, pass-through is controller, which ensures that, if you have parameters for the function, they may or may not receive tolerance information, depending on the needs of the particular implementation.

+If tolerane isn't sent to parameters, any sub-expression that depends on it will not get access to it.
+Calculation will be done in the default way, meaning that exact matches will be performed.
+This, however, does not include sub-expressions that can get their tolerance information elsewhere, such as already-computed expressions which had access to tolerance.